Learning Preconditioner for Conjugate Gradient PDE Solvers: Appendix

 \subsection{Environment Details}

-\revised{Our dataset is constructed by simulating trajectories of each PDEs on a given mesh domain with various initial conditions and boundary conditions.
+Our dataset is constructed by simulating trajectories of each PDE on a given mesh domain with various initial conditions and boundary conditions.
 Each trajectory has about 20-100 time steps depending on the equation and initial condition.
 These trajectories are split into training and test set. ${\mathbf{A}_i, \mathbf{x}_i, \mathbf{b}_i}$ is one single time step in the trajectory.
-The training set is of size 3000, meaning that it contains 3000 $\mathbf{A}_i \cdot \mathbf{x}_i = \mathbf{b}_i$ tuples, and the test set contains 200 instances. }
+The training set is of size 3000, meaning that it contains 3000 $\mathbf{A}_i \cdot \mathbf{x}_i = \mathbf{b}_i$ tuples, and the test set contains 200 instances.

 Table~\ref{tab:environemnt} lists the environment details for the experiment section.
 Figure~\ref{supp:fig:supp-data} shows examples demonstrating varying boundary conditions.
-For {heat-2d} and {wave-2d}, varying length and position of mesh geometric boundary nodes are selected as Dirichlet boundaries.
+For {heat-2d} and {wave-2d}, varying lengths and positions of mesh geometric boundary nodes are selected as Dirichlet boundaries.
 For {poisson-2d} equation, we use the inviscid-Euler fluid equation as a demonstration.
 All solvers are only responsible for solving the pressure that makes the velocity field incompressible, which is a Poisson equation.
 The advection and external force steps are then applied to generate the data visualization.
 For {poisson-2d}, two sets of varying length and position of mesh geometric outer border boundary nodes are selected as influx and Dirichlet boundary.
 The remaining mesh geometric border nodes, including the remaining outer border and all nodes in the inner border, are obstacle boundaries.

-For experiment~\ref{sec:exp:generalize} across different physics parameters we consider the same mesh domain used in other \textbf{poisson-2d} experiments with mesh size of 3167 and element size of 6117.
-We train on a set of training set with density distribution from [0.001, 0.005], and our test environment \textit{test-$1\sigma$} is of density 0.006.
+For experiment~\ref{sec:exp:generalize} across different physics parameters, we consider the same mesh domain used in other {poisson-2d} experiments with a mesh size of 3167 and element size of 6117.
+We train on training sets with density distribution from [0.001, 0.005], and our test environment \textit{test-$1\sigma$} is of density 0.006.
 Test environment \textit{test-$3\sigma$} is of density 0.008.
 Test environment \textit{test-$5\sigma$} is of density 0.01.